ramigs/nuxt-fauna-article/nuxt-fauna.md

 }
 ```

-Now run generate again so that this client-side code is included in the app's
+Now, tell Nuxt to generate the site again, so that this client-side code is
-bundle:
+included in the app's bundle:

 ```shell
 npm run generate